-Why heating bill spikes winter: the core drivers explained
+Why heating bill spikes in winter: the core drivers explained

 Pro Tip: Check your utility bill for actual HDD data.
 Many providers print it alongside your usage.
 Comparing HDDs month-over-month tells you whether a bill increase is weather-driven or something else entirely.